Stono/morm/README.md

 model.save();
 ```

-This would allow you to update an existing row:
+This would allow you to update an existing object without first reading it from the database.
 ```javascript
 var model = new Model({
   table: 'example_table',